LawleyFall2018/230-fall2017/weekly_materials/week14/phpEmailExercise.md

 # Week 14 Homework Exercise: PHP Email Form

 ## Overview & Goals
 In today's exercise, you'll build a simple PHP contact form.
 Because it's easy for a form like this to be abused, rather than writing our own script, we're going to use one that's been developed to include some security features.
+If you choose this option, it should linked from your landing page by the start of class on December 4.

 ## Downloading and Editing the Script
 We're going to use a PHP script provided by a company called Tectite.
 Got to https://www.tectite.com/formmailpage.php.
 I've included the script in the [formmail.zip](formmail.zip) archive, which you should download and extract now.